The conference will be hybrid in format, with the opportunity to present and attend either in-person or online.

 Moving the Needle: Technology in Addressing the Next Normal

-Christopher Zorn, Ajax Public Library Session will cover how the library's mobile app came to be, how it filled a need, and uptake.
+Christofer Zorn, Ajax Public Library Session will cover how the library’s mobile app came to be, how it filled a need, and uptake.10:30am

 Break